 If you are absolutely sure that this violation doesn't concern your site, then we recommend clicking the button.

 At present, Yandex.Webmaster is not able to provide this information.
 Usually, text over-optimization is pretty obvious.
 Try putting yourself in the shoes of a visitor to your site and read your texts.
 Are they readable?
 Are they written for humans?
 Do they contain frequently-repeated keywords?
 Make sure that there aren't any overused words.

 If your tags help the reader navigate your site or are there for design or convenience reasons, then they won't bother the robot.
 If, however, the tags are pointless and clearly only used to try to unfairly influence search engines, then your site may face restrictions.

-When designing our algorithms, we took the fact that many sites repeat words into account.
+We certainly understand that many sites repeat words, and we design our algorithms accordingly.
 If this repetition serves the user and is not an attempt to fool search engines, then a violation will not be marked.